Posts

 Advocating for Better Transit: A Collective Effort

 Good etiquette is also a form of advocacy.
-By treating transit with respect, we signal to city planners and transit agencies that we value their services.
-This can lead to improved infrastructure, more frequent routes, and better overall experiences for all users.
+By treating transit with respect, we signal to city planners and agencies that we value their services — the transit-oriented development outcomes in Denver show how ridership culture and infrastructure investment reinforce each other over time, with each producing the conditions for the other.

 Conclusion: Making the Most of Spring Transit